SC-Networks/evalanche-soap-api-connector/docs/article.md

 ): HashMap
 ```

-Moves an article to a folder
+Move an article to a folder

 ```